 You know that exercise is good for your body, but do you know just how good it is for your brain, too?
-Regular aerobic exercise like running, biking and swimming preserves existing brain cells while fostering the growth of new ones.
+Regular aerobic exercise like running, biking, and swimming preserve existing brain cells while fostering the growth of new ones.
 In fact, a recent study published in the American Journal of Geriatric Psychiatry shows a link between long-term moderate physical activity and an increase in volume of the hippocampus — the area of the brain that deals with the formation of long-term memories.
 This area is the first to be damaged in Alzheimer’s disease.

 If you’re not a regular exerciser or you just haven’t done it in a while, here are some tips for getting started.